rishikasikhakolli/mgt3745-hw4/README.md

-# Entries: Data Leaves the Browser
+# Travlr Reviews Leave the Browser

 > Replace this title and every *italic prompt* with your own words.
 Six
 > sections, in this order: What, See It Work, How to Run, Status, Links,